bengarrett/RetroTxt/docs/usage/secure.md

 # Secure and restrict RetroTxt

 !!! info inline end ""
-    For security and performance, **RetroTxt will only work on websites and domains you specifically list** in the _Run RetroTxt on files hosted on these domains_ list.
+    For security and performance, **RetroTxt will only work on websites and domains you specifically list** in the _Autorun for websites_ list.
 [From there you can add or remove the domains of your choosing](first.md#monitor-a-new-website).

 Unfortunately, on installation, RetroTxt v5 requests the permission to __Read and change all your data on all websites__.
 It is a limitation of the permission configuration, and in the future, I hope these can be fine-tuned and narrowed.